Walden School is an independent progressive school for Pre-K to 6th grade students in Pasadena, California.

 Rooted in a deep commitment to social justice, equity, and inclusion, we guide students to understand their multiple identities, notice and celebrate the diversity in their community, recognize and name injustice, and take action to create a more equitable world.

 We view problems as opportunities to improve and develop a growth mindset.
 Our teachers model the importance of approaching a challenge with empathy and an open mind.
-We encourage students to find fresh perspectives, stretch their ideas, and come up with practical solutions.
+We encourage students to find fresh perspectives and come up with practical solutions.